 Key Features:

-• Agentic AI: Like Zendesk, it tries to work on its own to solve multi-step problems without needing rigid scripts.
+Agentic AI: Like Zendesk, it works to solve multi-step problems autonomously.

 Pros: